InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Introduction

 Regarding \textit{training data}, existing VLA models have gained adaptability by scaling up large real-robot datasets, and current generalist policies rely heavily on such real-robot data~\citep{walke2023bridgedata, bu2025agibotworld, wu2024robomind}.
-For example, pioneering works collected 130{,}000 episodes to train RT-1~\citep{brohan2022rt1} and RT-2~\citep{zitkovich2023rt2}, and subsequent initiatives aggregated over one million demonstrations from 22 heterogeneous robots to build Open X-Embodiment~\citep{Neill2024oxe}.
-However, relying purely on real-world collection remains challenging: covering long-tail scene variations at scale is costly and inefficient, and high heterogeneity across embodiments further complicates joint training.
-For instance, even though $\pi_0$ was trained with 10{,}000 hours across 68 tasks from seven robot morphologies, achieving strong dexterous manipulation, its robustness against scene variations is still limited.
-Ultimately, end-to-end training at this scale incurs exceedingly high costs while delivering diminishing returns in long-tail scene generalization, making further scaling prohibitively expensive.
+For example, pioneering works collected 130K episodes to train RT-1~\citep{brohan2022rt1} and RT-2~\citep{zitkovich2023rt2}, and subsequent initiatives aggregated over one million demonstrations from 22 heterogeneous robots to build Open X-Embodiment~\citep{Neill2024oxe}.
+However, relying solely on real-world data collection remains challenging.
+Although $\pi_0$ was trained with 10{,}000 hours demonstrations, spanning 68 tasks from seven robot morphologies and achieving strong dexterous manipulation, it still struggles to adapt to scene variations, especially in highly dynamic environments.
+Further expanding real-robot datasets and covering long-tail scene variations at scale is costly and inefficient.
 In contrast, simulation presents a promising complementary approach.
 Its extensive libraries of scenes and objects enrich sample diversity, and domain randomization simulates scene variations to improve the policy's robustness in changing environments.
 Additionally, simulation ensures more controllable trajectories by eliminating noisy data.
-Our prior work, InternData-A1, validated that large-scale and high-fidelity simulation data can effectively support the pre-training of VLA models.
+Our prior work, InternData-A1~\citep{tian2025interndata_a1}, validated that large-scale and high-fidelity simulation data can effectively support the pre-training of VLA models.
 Nevertheless, simulation data suffers from the inevitable sim-to-real gap, especially in contact-rich dynamics.
 Therefore, synergizing the diversity of simulation with the physical fidelity of real-world data presents a promising avenue to overcome these respective limitations.